noah-dev/cardgame_21/README.md

 ![diagram](diagram.PNG)

 **There is the dealer, which is a Dealer Class.
 Dealer class is responsible for:**
-* Giving cards to the player's hand and managing it's own hand.
+* Giving cards to the player's hand and managing its own hand.
 Both player & dealer hand are objects of the **Hand class**.
 * Managing the deck of cards, which is a **Deck class**.
 * Overseeing the game and declaring winner/loser.